robertorosero/pyhtonmig/Doc/library/functions.rst

 .. function:: getattr(object, name[, default])

-   Return the value of the named attributed of *object*.  *name* must be a string.
+   Return the value of the named attribute of *object*.  *name* must be a string.
    If the string is the name of one of the object's attributes, the result is the value of that attribute.
 For example, ``getattr(x, 'foobar')`` is equivalent to ``x.foobar``.
 If the named attribute does not exist, *default* is returned if